 Factors that determine a guitar pick’s useful lifespan include:

-– The frequency of which the musician plays
+– The pick materials- The musician’s strumming style- The musician’s grip- The guitar string materials- The frequency of which the musician plays

 Guitar strings, by their very design, dig into guitar pick surfaces and slowly scrape away whatever material the pick is made up of.
 Guitar strings are composed of hard materials like steel and nickel.
 At some point, the pick will begin to lose its shape and likely begin to distort the sound an artist wants to produce.

 To revisit the question, “do guitar picks wear out?” the long answer is “yes, because . . .”